notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringService.md

 ```

 ## DESCRIPTION
-Create a new Service or update an exiting Service.
+Create a new Service or Create an exiting Service.

 ## EXAMPLES

-### Example 1: Create a new Service or update an exiting Service.
+### Example 1: Create a new Service or Create an exiting Service.
 ```powershell
 New-AzSpringService -ResourceGroupName azps_test_group_spring -Name azps-spring-01 -Location eastus -SkuTier "Enterprise" -SkuName "E0"
 ```